10 Timeless Literature Characters

 2. Doctor Frankenstein (“Frankenstein”, Mary Shelley)

 The themes of scientific superiority and snobbery in Mary Shelley’s novel still resonate in today’s world.
-Unfortunately, Doctor Frankenstein’s obsession with meddling with nature and its catastrophic outcome are the lessons that mankind doesn’t seem to want to learn.
+Unfortunately, Doctor Frankenstein’s obsession with meddling with nature and its catastrophic outcome are the lessons that mankind doesn’t seem to be wanting to learn.